-1929 Birthday of Christopher Plummer, star of Broadway's J.B., The Royal Hunt of the Sun, Cyrano, Arturo Ui, Othello, Barrymore and King Lear, and memorably on film as Capt.
-Von Trapp in "The Sound of Music".
+1929 Birthday of Christopher Plummer, star of Broadway's J.B., The Royal Hunt of the Sun, Cyrano, Arturo Ui, Othello, Barrymore, and King Lear, and memorably on film, Capt.
+Von Trapp in The Sound of Music.

 1998 Nicole Kidman makes her Broadway debut in David Hare's The Blue Room, a transfer from London's Donmar Warehouse.
-Though nudity is brief for her and co-star Iain Glen, UK critics panted over the production's sexual wattage, one scribe going so far as to call the show, "pure theatrical Viagra."
+Though nudity is brief for her and co-star Iain Glen, U.K. critics panted over the production's sexual wattage, one scribe going so far as to call the show "pure theatrical Viagra."

-2009 Stephen Sondheim and Hugh Wheeler's A Little Night Music returns to Broadway with Catherine Zeta-Jones making her Broadway debut as Desirée Armfeldt, and Angela Lansbury as her mother Madame Armfeldt.
+2009 Stephen Sondheim and Hugh Wheeler's A Little Night Music returns to Broadway with Catherine Zeta-Jones making her Broadway debut as Desirée Armfeldt and Angela Lansbury as her mother Madame Armfeldt.
 Directed by Trevor Nunn, the production was previously seen at London's Menier Chocolate Factory and in the West End.